FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 bin/make-wp-dist-zip
 ```

+This builds the following:

+`wp-dist/`: the contents of this directory contains everything that will be used in
+subsequent steps to both build an installable zip file, and to copy into the
+svg repo for publishing to the WordPress plugins directory.

-This builds `font-awesome.zip`, a zip file of the contents of `wp-dist` with path names fixed up.
+`font-awesome.zip`: a zip file of the contents of `wp-dist` with path names fixed up.

 This zip file is not normally distributed, but since it's just like what would be downloaded
 when installing the plugin from the WordPress plugins directory, it's convenient to use for